Skip to content

 x

-TYPE: NDArray
+TYPE: ArrayT

 y

-labels for training data
+labels for training data (same type as x)

-TYPE: NDArray
+TYPE: ArrayT

 feature_names